wahidupal/Price_Tracker/README.md

 # Project Information

 This project provides a user interface to interact with an automated price tracking web scraper.
-Currently the tracker scrapes amazon.ca, but could be configured to scrape multiple sources.
+Currently the tracker scrapes amazon.de, but could be configured to scrape multiple sources.

 ## Libraries/Frameworks/Modules